-When you come to us struggling with chemical dependency, you’ll first undergo a variety of tests to allow us to create an appropriate plan of care for your stay with us.
+When you come to our center struggling with chemical dependency and in need of rehab, you’ll first undergo a variety of tests to allow us to create an appropriate plan of care for your stay with us.
 The medical examination will determine if you’re facing any medical complications of your drug use as well as determine the types of drugs in your system.
 Your psychological evaluation will determine if you’re struggling with undiagnosed or untreated mental health issues.
-We’ll take the results of these evaluations and sit down with you to create an appropriate plan of care for your stay with us.
+We’ll take the results of these evaluations and sit down with you to create an appropriate plan of care for your stay for rehab care at our center.

-Detox: If you’re physically dependent upon drugs, detox may be the first step in your treatment plan.
+Detox: If you’re physically dependent upon drugs, detox may be the first step in your rehab and treatment plan at our center.
 Vantage Point offers a medically-monitored detox program that ensures your safety and comfort as we carefully remove all of the drugs in your system.
-You’ll be monitored 24 hours a day to manage withdrawal symptoms and ensure your safety.
+You’ll be monitored 24 hours a day at our center to manage withdrawal symptoms and ensure your safety.

 Medication management: Medication may be used during the detox process to manage any unpleasant withdrawal symptoms and will be slowly tapered down as you learn more adaptive coping skills.
 Other people may require more long-term medication treatment to address any co-occurring mental health disorders such as bipolar disorder or depression.
-Medication will be closely monitored by your treatment team and adjusted as needed.
+Medication will be closely monitored by your treatment team during your time in rehab at our center and adjusted as needed.

-Group therapy is often considered the cornerstone of addiction treatment as through group, you’ll connect with other people who are struggling with similar addictions.
-You’ll be able to bond with others, work together to solve problems, and learn many ways to cope with a life of sobriety.
+Group therapy is often considered the cornerstone of addiction rehab and treatment as through group, you’ll connect with other people who are struggling with similar addictions.
+You’ll be able to bond with others in rehab at our center, work together to solve problems, and learn many ways to cope with a life of sobriety.

 Family therapy sessions can help a recovering addict gain the much-needed support you will need for your continued sobriety and recovery.
-Through family sessions, we’ll educate your loved ones about addiction and the recovery process, discuss issues within the family dynamic, and develop strategies they can use to help you during your recovery.
+Through family sessions at our center, we’ll educate your loved ones about addiction and the recovery process, discuss issues within the family dynamic, and develop strategies they can use to help you during your rehab and recovery.

-As we treat the whole person, Vantage Point is proud to offer some experiential treatments designed to complement traditional therapeutic approaches.
+As we treat the whole person at our Fayetteville center, Vantage Point is proud to offer some experiential treatments designed to complement traditional rehab and therapeutic approaches.
 These may include: